libp2p/js-libp2p/doc/CONFIGURATION.md

   config: {
     pubsub: {                     // The pubsub options (and defaults) can be found in the pubsub router documentation
       enabled: true,
-      emitSelf: true,             // whether the node should emit to self on publish
+      emitSelf: false,                                  // whether the node should emit to self on publish
-      signMessages: true,         // if messages should be signed
+      globalSignaturePolicy: SignaturePolicy.StrictSign // message signing policy
-      strictSigning: true         // if message signing should be required }
+    }
   }
 })